kslifer/wordpress-on-gcp-free-tier/INSTALL.md

 - MySQL VM metrics can be viewed in the Cloud Console on the Monitoring tab of the [Compute Engine instance](https://console.cloud.google.com/compute/instances)

+## Configure an Artifact Registry Cleanup Policy
+As of February 2025, the `images.sh` script doesn't properly maintain the Docker image history because of a known gcloud issue with the `--filter="tags=''"` argument.
+The alternative is to configure a Cleanup Policy by navigating to the [Artifact Registry](https://console.cloud.google.com/artifacts) page, selecting and editing the repository, then adding a Conditional Delete Cleanup Policy for images with an "Untagged" Tag State.
+The policy runs on an unspecified schedule and is eventually consistent.
+This isn't currently supported in Terraform and must be manually configured in the Cloud Console.

 ## Configure Wordpress
 At this point, it's safe to nevigate to [www.yourdomain.com](https://www.yourdomain.com) in a web browser and run through the five minute Wordpress setup.